Modern Slavery Policy

 Assurance and Key Performance Indicators

 We report on compliance with the DCC Group Business Conduct Guidelines and Supply Chain Integrity Policy every six months.
-We will develop and monitor suitable key performance indicators to measure our compliance with our Group and internal policies in this area.

 Nature of this Statement